sourcemeta/learnjsonschema.com/content/2020-12/meta-data/deprecated.markdown

 * The value of this keyword must be a boolean.
 * `deprecated` does not affect data validation but serves as an informative annotation.
 * A true value suggests that applications should avoid using the deprecated property, and the property might be removed in future versions of the schema.
-* Omitting this keywords has the same behavior as values of false.

 ## Examples